Barr skips House hearing; Pelosi accuses him of lying

 Democrats convened a short hearing that included an empty chair with a place card set for Barr.
 Committee Chairman Jerrold Nadler of New York said that if the attorney general doesn’t provide the committee “with the information it demands and the respect that it deserves, Mr. Barr’s moment of accountability will come soon enough.”

-Shortly afterward, Pelosi escalated the tensions further.
-In possible reference to the attorney general’s testimony last month, Pelosi said Barr “was not telling the truth to the Congress of the United States — that’s a crime.”
+Shortly afterward, Pelosi increased the tensions further.
+In a reference to the attorney general’s testimony last month, Pelosi said Barr “was not telling the truth to the Congress of the United States — that’s a crime.”

+At a hearing on April 9, Florida Rep. Charlie Crist asked Barr about reports that members of Mueller’s team believed he had failed to adequately portray their findings in a four-page memo that was released before the full report.

+Crist asked at the hearing, “Do you know what they are referencing with that?”
+Barr responded, “No, I don’t,” and went on to say Mueller’s team probably wanted “more put out” about what they had found.

 Barr said Wednesday his answer was not misleading because he had been in touch with Mueller, rather than members of his team, and that the concerns were mostly about process and not substance.
 Within minutes of Pelosi’s comments, Justice Department Spokeswoman Kerri Kupec called her words “reckless, irresponsible and false.”